Five years ago, Kevin returned from a few years teaching abroad, buzzing with a desire to invent something useful.

 He took his best designs to Titoune Meunier, of Wild Things Gear in North Conway, NH for advice.
 She thought Kevin was on to something, agreed to help, and after a couple months of trying different things, the first production-ready faceGlove emerged.

-Kevin’s buddy Josh Kunkel helped him raise some funds for the first production run, and they sent samples to guides in Alaska and Nepal for testing.
+Kevin and his buddy, Josh Kunkel won the first ever Business Pitch Competition at their alma mater, Hamilton College, in 2012.
+Josh and Kevin raised some funds for the first production run, and they sent samples to guides in Alaska and Nepal for testing.
 Feedback revealed things to tweak, and the next run was even better.

-For half a decade, and through 10 small production runs, Kevin and some industry pros have been dialing in the cutting, sewing, and fit of the faceGlove.
-Having made several thousand units, outerU Gear, inc. is producing very solid facemasks in New Hampshire, USA.
+For half a decade, and through 10 production runs, Kevin and some industry pros have been dialing in the cutting, sewing, and fit of the faceGlove.
+Having made several thousand units, outerU Gear, inc. is producing world-class facemasks in New Hampshire, USA.
+Guides who climb all over the world, including on Everest, and Denali, continue to be some of the best supporters of outerU and the faceGlove.